A few weeks ago, I noticed the telltale sign of a sprinkler pipe leak in my backyard. I knew I was in for a muddy Saturday morning.

 I cut out the grass so it could be used later, and I started carefully digging.
 I quickly uncovered the offending pipe and spotted the leak.
 It was on a joint connecting two pieces of pipe.
 The fix would have been fairly routine, but I wondered if I should dig a little deeper.

-I continued excavating the area and found the routing of the pipe made an unnecessary U-turn.
+I continued excavating the area and found the pipe routing made an unnecessary U-turn.
 I'm not sure why it was built this way.
-After seeing the bigger picture, not only could I fix the immediate problem, but I could also create a more efficient system.
+After seeing the bigger picture, I could not only fix the immediate problem but also create a more efficient system.
 Looking at more of the piping helped me eliminate possible points of failure.
-Also, the fix was easier and used less materials because I could use some of the existing pipe.
+Also, the fix was easier and used fewer materials because I could use some of the existing pipes.

 Isn’t this similar to how we manage problems in our businesses?